Disentangling the Generalized Double Semion Model: GDS on a Combinatorial Manifold

 If $d$ is odd, we express the cochain circuit $V_{2k+1}$ using $\frac 1 2 \delta \omega_{2k}$; as in the proof of \cref{lem:coboudarylocalsymmetric}, this gives a locally $G$-symmetric circuit and a cochain circuit by $\frac 1 2 \omega_{2k}$ on $\partial C_{2k+1}$. \cref{lem:HalperinToledo} says $\partial C_{2k+1} = 2 C_{2k}$.
 Hence, modulo a locally $G$-symmetric circuit, $V_{2k+1}$ is equal to $V_{2k}$.
 Therefore $V_{2k+1} V_{2k}$ is $G$-equivalent to the identity. \end{proof}

 When the combinatorial manifold $L$ has non-zero Stiefel-Whitney classes, the result of \cref{thm:GDSwoTR} suggests that the GDS dual on $L$ is not constant depth circuit-equivalent to just a cohomology model in the top dimension.
 We do not prove this rigorously in general, but let us discuss the special case $L={\mathbb C}P^2$ ($d=4$).
 First, \cref{thm:GDSwoTR} immediately shows that the GDS dual ground state on ${\mathbb C}P^2$ has odd $\ZZ_2$ charge~\cite{GDS, Debray2018}, so certainly there can be no symmetric circuit that turns it into the $\ZZ_2$-even ground state of a cohomology model.
 However, let us avoid this trivial obstruction by removing the $\ZZ_2$ charge from GDS.
 The resulting state is then a 4-dimensional cohomology model stacked with a 2-dimensional cohomology model on $S^2 = \mathbb C P^1 \subset \mathbb C P^2$.
 Here $S^2$, the $2$-cell in the usual CW complex construction of ${\mathbb C}P^2$, is a generator of the second homology group of $\mathbb CP^2$ and is in fact a representative of the Stiefel-Whitney homology class of ${\mathbb C}P^2$.
 Let us argue that this state is not equivalent to just a 4-dimensional cohomology model.
-Equivalently, we want to show that the $2d$ cohomology state on $S^2 \subset {\mathbb C}P^2$ cannot be disentangled with a symmetric circuit.
+Equivalently, we will show:

-In certain settings, results of this kind are easy to prove.
+\begin{claim} Under the physical assumption that there are no non-trivial invertible states in $3$-spatial dimensions and no non-trivial $3$-dimensional SPTs of unitary onsite $\ZZ_2$ symmetry, the $2d$ cohomology state on $S^2 \subset {\mathbb C}P^2$ cannot be disentangled with a symmetric circuit. \end{claim} In certain settings, results of this kind are easy to prove.
 For example, suppose we instead had $T^4 = T^2 \times T^2$, and put a 2d cohomology phase on one of the $T^2$'s.
 Then any putative symmetric local circuit that disentangles this state must still be local after dimensionally reducing along the other $T^2$ (i.e., tensoring all the site Hilbert spaces on each $T^2$ fiber into a single super-site).
 This dimensional reduced circuit disentangles a 2d cohomology SPT and, after gauging, we get a circuit that maps the double semion to the toric code, which is not possible~\cite{Haah2014invariant}.

 In the present case of $S^2 \subset {\mathbb C}P^2$, this kind of dimensional reduction is not possible.
 Instead, our argument will rely on the following fact: puncturing ${\mathbb C}P^2$ by removing a point results in the total space of a complex line bundle over $\mathbb C P^1$ with a non-trivial Chern number. ($\mathbb C P^2 \setminus \{pt\} = \{ [z_0;z_1;z_2] \} \setminus \{ [1;0;0] \} \to \{[z_1;z_2]\}$ is the bundle projection map.)
 By removing a small ball around the point, we can view ${\mathbb C}P^2$ as being made from gluing two components $X$ and $Y$ along their common boundary $S^3$